Dignified and Discreet Live-In Complex Care

-This includes brain and spinal injury, and the disruption this can cause to someone’s life.
+Long-term conditions such as brain and spinal injury can really disrupt the life of the injured and the lives of their families.
 Eximius can provide dedicated, experienced live-in care so they can return safely to their own homes with the correct care support in place.

 For many people, this makes an overwhelming difference to their quality of their life.
 It means they can safely remain in a home they know and love, surrounded by their families and belongings, living as normal a life and routine as possible.